The #1 Problem Homeowner Associations Have With Management Companies

 Being Rude with Residents

 Never be rude to HOA residents.
 This is another common mistake homeowner associations have with management companies.
-Although residents may be impatient or demanding when they deal with you, your job as manager means you must stay level-headed.
+Although residents may be impatient or demanding when they deal with you, your job as a manager means you must stay level-headed.

 When a resident is being rude, don’t respond in kind.
 As difficult as it may be, keep calm and communicate in a professional manner.
 Speak plainly and discuss the facts of the situation, not the emotions or opinions.
 If you feel a resident’s attitude may be causing problems for their neighbors, find a time to discuss this in private with the board.